This post may contain affiliate links. Read my full disclosure policy.

-Remember Texas Caviar – the summer bean dip with black-eyed peas, corn and avocado that tastes great on chips?
+Remember Texas Caviar – the bean dip with black-eyed peas, corn and avocado that tastes great on chips?
 This is kind of like that, only from our neck of the woods, an area known as the Palouse where we grow tons of lentils and chickpeas.
-Palouse Caviar, aka, Lentil Dip, can be served as a hearty salad, but I’ve been loving it as a healthy appetizer – served with little dippers (corn chips).
+Palouse Caviar can be served as a hearty salad, but I’ve been also loving it as a healthy appetizer dip – served with little dippers (corn chips).

 For a wintry, festive twist, I’ve been taking black caviar lentils and stirring in pomegranate seeds, beets, cilantro, jalapeño, and avocado with a little olive oil and lime juice.
 The bright pops of flavor from the pomegranate seeds with the earthy beets and lentils and just a hint of heat, make for a tasty, healthy appetizer option for New Year’s Eve gatherings.

 Watch How to cut a Pomegranate | 2 min video!